You are here: Urology Textbook > Kidneys > Renal cell carcinoma > Pathology

 Metastasis of Renal Cell Carcinoma

-RCC most commonly metastasizes into lung, soft tissues (lymph nodes, muscles), bone, liver, CNS and skin (in descending order of frequency).
+RCC most commonly metastasizes into the lung, soft tissues (lymph nodes, muscles), bone, liver, CNS, and skin (in descending order of frequency).

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z